Strut replacement cost varies by location

 The strut brand is important

-There are really only three strut manufacturers: Monroe, Gabriel, and KYB.
-They make just about all the replacement struts used by shops.
-However, they make different grades of struts—economy and premium.
+There are really only a few strut manufacturers: Monroe, Gabriel, and KYB, although several new companies have entered the market, like SenSen and FCS.
 Chain operated repair shops usually buy private labeled economy struts, but they charge premium prices.
 They’ll offer you a lifetime warranty, but the warranty doesn’t cover labor.
 If you take your car to a chain operated repair shop, you’ll usually get lower quality parts for higher prices.
 Get it?

 What’s in a strut assembly?